Skip to content

 Previous: 9.2.
 Correspondence and uncertainty principles in Quantum Physics.

 9.3.
-Communication formats for describing scientific texts.
+Communication forms for describing scientific texts.

 (Table elaborated by the authors.)

-Next, we analyze how the four previous communication formats can be used to describe different aspects of the Physics Nobel Lectures concerning matter waves and electron diffraction as well as the correspondence and uncertainty principles.
+Next, we analyze how the four previous communication forms can be used to describe different aspects of the Physics Nobel Lectures concerning matter waves and electron diffraction as well as the correspondence and uncertainty principles.
 Appropriate references of those Nobel Lectures are given in MLA format.

 (1).
 Flux DIAGRAM for obtaining de Broglie equation \(𝑝= ℎ/𝜆\) (as described in Section 9.1 and explained in his Nobel Lecture).